Jacqx - One-Act Plays

-Amidst her parents arguing Sarah wants to be heard, instead she gets sent to her room.
+Amidst her parents arguing, Sarah wants to be heard; instead, she gets sent to her room.
 One magical night, Sarah’s toys come to life to help her sort out her frustration.
-Teddy thinks cuddles fix everything; Barbie thinks looking beautiful will get you through; Rag Doll bakes delicious treats in times of stress; Ballerina believes focus and discipline work best; Clown thinks laughter is the best cure, and Mechanical Man tries to solve everyone’s problems or is he the cause of them?
+Teddy thinks cuddles fix everything.
+Barbie believes looking beautiful will hide every flaw.
+Rag Doll bakes delicious treats to deal with stress.
+Ballerina is convinced focus and discipline gets results.
+Clown laughs his way through troubles, and Mechanical Man tries to solve everyone’s problems.
+Or is he the cause of them?

 FOREIGNERS IN OZTRALIA

 Foreigners in Oztralia is an Australian farce about a holiday from hell when Anita and Frederick Higginbotham, an upper crust couple from England, visit the outback for a taste of the real Australia, as portrayed in the travel brochure.
 The shock of outback living proves too much for them when they touch down in the sticks and meet their layback hosts, Bazza, Shazza and their six kids who educate them about Australia’s native animals and the reality of outback life.

 Cast of ten – 3 males/3 females & 4 children can be male or female.
 One Act: Approximately 20 minutes.